EQT

 Employee Wellness

-We protect our employees’ privacy by ensuring that individual results remain confidential and third-party providers supply only aggregated information for analysis purposes.
+We protect our employees’ privacy and ensure that individual results provided in the Vitality Wellness app and/or through our Employee Assistance Program remain confidential and third-party providers supply only aggregated information for analysis purposes.

 Employee Engagement